Manage Windows as a service using System Center Configuration Manager

 On the Deployment Package page, select an existing deployment package or configure the following settings to create a new deployment package:

 Name: Specify the name of the deployment package.
-This must be a unique name that describes the package content.
+This name must be unique and describes the package content.
 It is limited to 50 characters.

 Description: Specify a description that provides information about the deployment package.
 The description is limited to 127 characters.

 Package source: Specifies the location of the software update source files.
 Type a network path for the source location, for example, \\server\sharename\path, or click Browse to find the network location.
-You must create the shared folder for the deployment package source files before you proceed to the next page.
+Create the shared folder for the deployment package source files before you proceed to the next page.

 The deployment package source location that you specify cannot be used by another software deployment package.